soablackwhite/Intro-to-IM/Week3/Documentation.md

 # Description
-The project is a game that uses image recognition input from camera in a turn-by-turn battle against a frankly unsophisticated AI.
+The project is a game that uses image recognition input from camera in a turn-by-turn battle against a frankly unsophisticated AI (it just uses a random function to choose between the 4 elements).
+There is no particular goal besides casual fun and the entertainment of seeing computer interaction from physical motion.
+The concept is simple and would've most likely taken much less time if I had planned the coding structure from the beginning.

 ![processing](https://github.com/soablackwhite/Intro-to-IM/blob/master/Week3/gameCapture.gif)